benwaldner/burgerflipper/README.md

 ```

 ## Can it make money?
-yes, sometimes it can make money smoothly, but when the informed trader come and have the information advantage, this bot finally will become a Burgerfilpper at McDonald's.
+yes, sometimes it can make money smoothly, but when the informed trader come and have the information advantage, this bot will eventually become a burgerflipper at McDonald's.
 ![alt text](./E42sI2lWUAAOHHo.jpeg)

 ## Sensitive to Rust unsafe keyword?